-(b) All kitchen and dining room employees are required to have successfully completed the "Food Safe" course required by the provincial government.
+- (b) All kitchen and dining room employees are required to have successfully completed the "Food Safe" course required by the provincial government. - (c) Employees required to complete the First Aid Course or Medication Care Partner training course not found in amica.litmos.com.